Transforming healthcare through mathematical, computational and biomedical research.

-We recognise that for our work to be truly impactful we must continue to pioneer new ways of working that bring communities together to address current and future research priorities.
-We are building a unique ecosystem where Students, Researchers, Patients and the Public, Hospitals and Clinics, Philanthropists, Industry and Venture Capital, Policy Makers and Regulators can co-define and then solve research challenges for societal benefit.
+We recognise that for our work to be truly impactful we must continue to pioneer new ways of working that bring partners together to address current and future research priorities.
+We do this though our seedcorn projects in the Research Incubator and by building a unique ecosystem where Students, Researchers, Patients and the Public, Hospitals and Clinics, Philanthropists, Industry and Venture Capital, Policy Makers and Regulators can co-define and then solve research challenges for societal benefit.

 Innovation – in research and training innovators of the future.

 We are a group of research innovators with backgrounds in mathematics, computer science, physics and biomedicine.
 Launching in September 2023, our MSc Biomedical Innovation programme is embedded within an exciting healthcare technologies ecosystem spanning the university, partner hospitals and the MedTech industry to develop innovators and entrepreneurs who have a real impact on society.